How to Create a Hotel Management Software Tailored Exactly to Your Needs

 Remember that care should be taken with the security of stored and processed information.

-This is an important tool for communication with the guests of your hotel.
-Notifications can be divided into pre-stay, during stay, and post-stay notifications to keep in touch with your guests.
+This is an important tool for communication with the guests in your hotel.
+Notifications can be divided into pre-stay, during the stay, and post-stay notifications to keep in touch with your guests.

-In the pre-stay stage, when a guest hasn’t arrived yet, send them a note about booking confirmation, payment confirmation, or change in the reservation (if any).
-You can also notify the guest of promotions, send out travel tips, sightseeing guides and maps and alert of the room readiness.
+- In the pre-stay stage, when a guest hasn’t arrived yet, send them a note about booking confirmation, payment confirmation, or change in the reservation (if any).
+You can also notify the guest of promotions, send out travel tips, sightseeing guides, and maps, and alert them of the room readiness.

 Since May 25, 2018, it has become more difficult for hotels to send newsletters to their guests as new GDPR rules demand receiving all user’s permission when it comes to using their personal information for business purposes.